 I co-wrote the 18th, 19th and 20th editions of McNae’s Essential Law for Journalists, the standard text on media law, used daily for authoritative legal guidance in newsrooms and educational institutions across the UK.

-He was a member of the Ministry of Justice advisory panel that examined reform of libel laws in 2010 and he also advised the MoJ on allowing greater media access to the family courts in the same year.
+As a member of the Ministry of Justice advisory panel, I helped examine reform of libel laws in 2010 and also advised the MoJ on allowing greater media access to the family courts in the same year.

-He writes regularly on law and the media for The Guardian, The Independent and The Mirror and blogs on journalism and the law for New Statesman.
-He is a frequent contributor to BBC Breakfast as well as other TV and radio news programmes.
+I write about law and the media for The Guardian, The Independent and The Mirror and I blog about journalism and the law for New Statesman.

-David is an experienced contributor to TV, radio and podcasts.
-He can offer expert analysis of media law, ethics, journalism practice and the newspaper industry.
-If you would like to talk to him about assisting your programme, please use the details on the contact page.
-He has contributed to programmes on the following stations:
+As well as writing I am an experienced contributor to TV, radio and podcasts, offering expert analysis of media law, ethics, journalism practice and the newspaper industry.
+I have contributed to programmes on the following stations:

 Tel: 01653 690596